Swan Hellenic

 Manila

-Arrive in Manila today.
+Disembark in Manila.
 The capital of the Philippines is a teeming, sprawling metropolis.
-Its flaws are no match for its creative, exciting energy, which infused everything from its art to food.
-There's so much to see and do here: the city's museums, Fort Santiago, San Agustin Church and the Chinese Cemetery are some of the highlights.
-Intramuros – the old Spanish walled town at the heart of the city – is unmissable.
-Explore if timings allow and be sure to sample some Filipino cuisine in all its bold sour, sweet and tangy glory.
-Alternatively, head straight to your home for the next several days.
-After a seamless check-in, settle into your cabin or stateroom and take time to explore your ship's luxurious facilities
+Its flaws are no match for its creative energy, seen across art and food.
+Highlights include museums, Fort Santiago, San Agustin Church, and the Chinese Cemetery.
+Intramuros, the old Spanish walled town at the heart of the city, is unmissable.
+Explore if timings allow and sample Filipino cuisine in its bold sour, sweet, and tangy range.

 Manila